yunglordsimens/haase/README.md

 | **Development** | Oleksandr Hohulia |
 | **Custom Fonts** | Maria Chernobay, Anna Ivakhno, Viktoria Naumuk |

-## Typography

-The website features custom typefaces designed specifically for this digitalization project, focusing on the historical accuracy and aesthetic of the Glagolitic script within a contemporary layout.

 ## Tech Stack

 * HTML5 / CSS3
 * JavaScript
 * GitHub Pages